-The North Berkeley Library It's my favorite of the five Berkeley libraries because it's just so cozy.
-Pick out books and snuggle up in front of the fireplace for a readathalon – yes, it's fake, but I don't even care.
-I also love their toddler and preschool storytimes on Mondays and Tuesdays respectively.
+The North Berkeley Library It’s my favorite of the five Berkeley libraries because it’s just so cozy.
+Pick out books and snuggle up in front of the fireplace for a readathon – yes, it’s fake, but I don’t even care.
+I also love their toddler and preschool storytimes, currently held on the lawn.

 The Edible Schoolyard Just beyond King Park, you’ll find The Edible Schoolyard – a one-acre garden and kitchen classroom for King Middle School.
 It’s used by students during the day, but open to the public (for free) on weekends and after 6pm.

 Gioia Pizzeria My FAVORITE pizza place in the Bay.
 (Sorry Cheeseboard!)
 Grab a slice of funghi at their sidewalk window and enjoy it on the bench out front, or take it back to King Park for a picnic.